 Should Beginners Practice Faceting on Natural or Synthetic Quartz?

-From a faceting standpoint, starting on natural or synthetic quartz makes no difference.
-Depending on the manufacturing process, lab-created quartz has some standard types of flaws, such as bubble lines.
+Answer: From a faceting standpoint, starting on natural or lab-made quartz makes no difference.
+Depending on the manufacturing process, synthetic quartz has some standard types of flaws, such as bubble lines.
 However, these fairly predictable flaws should pose no problems.

 Nevertheless, I recommend starting with natural quartz for several reasons.